upyesp/upyesp.org/content/posts/wsl-launching-windows-apps/index.md

 explorer.exe .
 ```

 Launches the Windows Explorer.
 The "." parameter specifies Explorer to open with the current location in the Linux file system.
 So Explorer launches in Windows, browsing Linux files.
+By specifying a path to a folder, Explorer will open in Windows, browsing the contents of that folder.

 ## VSCode